@bicycle-codes/keys

 })

 A Keys instance has a method decrypt.
-The encryptedMessage argument is an object of { content, key } as returned from encryptTo, above.
+The encryptedMessage argument is an ArrayBuffer as returned from encryptTo, above.

 import { Keys } from '@bicycle-codes/keys'